k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 In a Broadway flow you can:

-\- A:  Invoke any Fabric Project function or a Graphit resource under the selected Logical Unit.
+\- A:  Invoke any Project function or a Graphit resource under the selected Logical Unit.

 \- B:  Execute the SET and GET commands on the current Fabric session.